 You may feel particularly vulnerable at this stage, and think you cannot leave the relationship while you are pregnant.
-But physical abuse usually gets worse and you may be putting vourself and your baby at risk.
+But physical abuse usually gets worse and you may be putting yourself and your baby at risk.

-Call Nova Vita's 24-hour Crisis Line at 519-752-4357 for information and confidential support.
+Call Nova Vita's 24-hour crisis and support line C 519-752-4357 24-hour text and online chat: 519-752-4357 or www.novavita.org/chat for information and confidential support.